ioos/bio_mobilization_workshop/_extras/edna-extension.md

 With regards particularly to studying eDNA, there are two main analytical methods:

 1. Those which aim to detect a specific organism (qPCR/ddPCR)
-1. those which describe an assemblage or community of organisms (metabarcoding).
+2. Those which describe an assemblage or community of organisms (metabarcoding).

 #### qPCR/ddPCR
 For the detection of specific species in eDNA-samples, most analyses include species-specific primers and qPCR (Quantitative Polymerase Chain Reaction) or ddPCR (Droplet-Digital Polymerase Chain Reaction).
 These methods do not generate DNA-sequences, and the occurrence data are completely dependent on the specificity of primers or assays used, so this information is highly recommended to be provided.